Using natural light in photography is an excellent place to begin when you're learning how to light your product photos.

 With knowledge of a few basic natural light photography techniques and some practice, a beginner can start taking great photos using window light or outdoor light.

 Using natural light can help you save some money, too.
 Sunlight is free, and you can get other equipment you'll need to manipulate light without spending a lot of cash.

-If you're using sunlight for your product photography, you can either set up inside, near a bright window or outside.
+If you're using sunlight for your craft photography, you can either set up inside, near a bright window or outside.

 With those options in mind, I've broken this tutorial down into three sections:

 If you need a basic lighting overview before diving into specifics about using natural light in photography, you can learn the foundations of how to light product photography here.